background

 Submitting...

-1. Mergers and Acquisitions (M&A) Transaction Assumptions
+1. M&A Transaction Assumptions

-Suppose we’re tasked with evaluating a potential M&A deal, with our first step being to perform a precedent transactions analysis (i.e. “acquisition comps”) or premiums paid analysis.
+Suppose we’re tasked with evaluating a potential M&A deal, with our first step being to perform a precedent transactions analysis—i.e. “acquisition comps”—or premiums paid analysis.

 As a standard modeling convention, reviewing comparable acquisitions can be a decent starting point and serve as a “sanity check” to ensure the implied control premium is not completely out-of-line with the premiums paid in similar deals.